 Goddard, V.J., J. Llobera, and C. Shore (eds), 1994.
 The Anthropology of Europe: Identities and Boundaries in Conflict, Oxford: Berg.

-Kockel, U., Craith, M.N. and Frykman, J. (eds), 2012.
+Kockel, U., Craith, M.N. and Frykman, J. (eds), 2015.
 A Companion to the Anthropology of Europe.
 Oxford: Wiley.

--be conversant in the main themes and trends of the anthropology of European societies
+8.1 Be conversant in the main themes and trends of the anthropology of European societies

--have cultivated an in-depth critical understanding of the historical depth and cultural diversity of a number of Western European societies in both urban and rural contexts, and at a regional and national level
+8.2 Demonstrate an in-depth critical understanding of the historical depth and cultural diversity of a number of Western European societies in both urban and rural contexts, and at a regional and national level

--have acquired a critical understanding of the historical development of those societies
+8.3 Critically understand the historical development of those societies

--understand the impact of study of industrial and post-industrial European societies on anthropological methods
+8.5 Understand the impact of study of industrial and post-industrial European societies on anthropological methods

--be knowledgeable about key theoretical contributions of Europeanist anthropologists to the wider discipline and their leading role in shaping wider anthropological debates and disciplinary reflexivity
+8.6 Understand key theoretical contributions of Europeanist anthropologists to the wider discipline and their leading role in shaping wider anthropological debates and disciplinary reflexivity